 Moving on, look into VMware Horizon Advanced and Enterprise software solutions.
 A named user can buy its yearly basic support level license for $3025.
 On the other hand, a concurrent user can get the same for $4840.
 In the same way, named users can buy the Enterprise software annual basic support level license for $4235 each.
 Once again, the same will cost $6958 per concurrent user.

 At ClearCube, you can avail 40% off on our Teradici All Access Software till Jan 31, 2018.
 Feel free to get in touch with us for a quote.

-All in all, create a use case so that you can choose the most affordable business VDI solution.
-This is where ClearCube can help as it offers virtualization software for every possible VDI setup.
-You can always visit us for real-time help on any questions or concerns you may have.
+All in all, create a use case so that you can choose the most affordable business solution.
+This is where ClearCube can help as it offers virtualization software for every possible setup.
+You can always visit us for real-time help with any questions or concerns you may have.

 Please note this disclaimer.
 ClearCube does not accept responsibility for the accuracy and completeness of the above prices and product availability.
 Both may be subject to change anytime.
 To the best of our knowledge, all information is accurate as of January 25, 2018.